Experience life above the Arctic Circle in Finnish Lapland

 VISIT PYHÄ SKI RESORT

 At Pyhä the wilderness is truly on our doorstep and everything is easily accessible by walking, skiing or snowboarding.
 The slopes and off-piste routes at Pyhä satisfy the needs of both intermediate and more experienced adventurers.
+We spend a day riding the resort and a second day freeriding beyond the resort boundaries.

 VISIT SAARISELKÄ SKI RESORT